aistabci/abci-docs/en/docs/storage.md

     Compute node (A) has two NVMe SSDs and BeeOND storage uses `/local2`.
     Compute node (V) has only one NVMe SSD, so local scratch and BeeOND storage are always assigned to the same storage and share its capacity.

 BeeGFS allows data to be staged in and out of the BeeOND storage in parallel using the beeond-cp command.
-It can be used by specifying the port as in the following script.
+To use beeond-cp, specify the `USE_SSH=1` option to enable SSH login to the compute nodes, and then specify the ssh command and port number in the `PARALLEL_SSH` environment variable.

+Example) sample of job script (use beeond-cp)
 ```
 #!/bin/bash
 #$-l rt_F=4